Stephen Hester

-Stephen A. M. Hester (born 14 December 1960) is an international businessman and former banker.
-He is Chairman of Nordea Bank and easyJet and former chief executive officer (CEO) of RSA Insurance Group, of RBS Group and of British Land.
+Sir Stephen Alan Michael Hester (born 14 December 1960) is a British business executive and banker who has been serving as chairman of Nordea Abp since 2022 and chairman of easyJet since 2021.
+He is also the former chief executive of RSA Insurance Group and British Land.

 Early life

 Hester is the eldest son of Ronald, a chemistry professor at the University of York, and Dr Bridget Hester, a psychotherapist.
-He was born in Ithaca, NY, USA but grew up primarily in the village of Crayke in North Yorkshire.
-He was educated at Easingwold School in North Yorkshire a rural comprehensive school, and at Oxford where he studied at Lady Margaret Hall, and after chairing the Tory Reform Group, graduated with a first class honours degree in Philosophy, Politics and Economics.
+He was born in Ithaca, NY, US but grew up primarily in the village of Crayke in North Yorkshire.
+He was educated at Easingwold School in North Yorkshire, a rural comprehensive school, and at Oxford where he studied at Lady Margaret Hall, and after chairing the Tory Reform Group, graduated with a first class honours degree in Philosophy, Politics and Economics.

 Career

-Hester has had an extensive business career including holding the Chief Executive position at three FTSE 100 companies over a 17 year period.
+Hester has had an extensive business career including holding the chief executive position at three FTSE 100 companies over a 17 year period.
 He began his career in 1982 with investment bank Credit Suisse First Boston, where he started in corporate finance and then served a year as the chairman's assistant.
-He was appointed a Director in 1987 and a Managing Director in 1988 aged 27.
-Following stints as co-head European M&A and Investment Banking, in 1996 he was appointed to the Executive Board.
+He was appointed a director in 1987 and a managing director in 1988 aged 27.
+Following stints as co-head European M&A and investment banking, in 1996 he was appointed to the Executive Board.
 Hester held the position of Chief Financial Officer and Head of Support Division, until May 2000.
 From May 2000 to September 2001, he was Global Head of the Fixed Income Division.